gzt/catsim/README.md

 This is not actually on CRAN yet.
 Install using github.

-Please note that the ‘catsim’ project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that the `catsim` project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.